Spend a further £18 for free delivery

 Speciality Coffee refers to high-quality coffee graded 80 or higher on the SCA (Specialty Coffee Association) scale.

 Coffee scoring 90–100 is graded Outstanding, coffee that scores 85–89.99 is graded Excellent, while coffee scoring 80–84.99 is graded Very Good.
-Anything below 80 is not Specialty quality.
+Anything below 80 is not Speciality quality.

 Chemical testing for coffee includes ochratoxin A, caffeine, nutrient analysis, microbiological analysis, and pesticides.
 Other tests that may be performed on roasted coffee are caffeine, chlorogenic acids, lipids, carbohydrates, total polyphenols, total proteins, and mycotoxins.